 “We have found that there is no threshold or limit above which the risk of death has increased dramatically.
 However, to provide some figures, those who spent more than 13 hours sitting had a 200% higher risk of death than those who sat less than 11 hours a day “, Diaz said.

 “People with uninterrupted sedentary periods of 30 minutes or more had the highest risk of death if the total sedentary time also exceeded 12.5 hours a day,” said David Alter, a professor at the University of Toronto.

-A second study coordinated by Diaz would also suggest a possible remedy: by replacing a 30-minute stay with low-intensity physical activity, the risk of early death decreases by 17%, and in the case of moderate or intense activity, the risk decreases by 35%.
+A second study coordinated by Diaz would also suggest a possible remedy: by replacing a 30-minute sit with low-intensity physical activity, the risk of early death decreases by 17%, and in the case of moderate or intense activity, the risk decreases by 35%.

-However, sitting down for hours cannot be compensated just by exercise, warns a study that shows that a person who spends his day working in a chair but exercises in the evening has a 40% higher risk of death than one who sits down for less than 3 hours a day.
+However, sitting down for hours cannot be compensated for simply by exercise, warns a study that shows that a person who spends his day working in a chair but exercises in the evening has a 40% higher risk of death than one who sits down for less than 3 hours a day.
 “It’s not just about sports.
 Even if you do 30 minutes of exercise a day, what about the other 23.5 hours a day?
-Don’t sit down for the rest of the day, ”says Dr. Peter Katzmarzyk of the Pennington Biomedical Research Center in Baton Rouge, Louisiana.
+Don’t sit down for the rest of the day, ”says Dr. Peter Katzmarzyk of the Pennington Biomedical Research Centre in Baton Rouge, Louisiana.